adlnet/xAPI-Spec/xAPI-Communication.md

 ### Appendix A: Converting Statements to 1.0.0

 ######Rationale
 This is a 1.0.0 specification, and as such implementers do not have to consider prior versions of the specification.
 However, prior versions did see notable adoption.
 This data conversion is specified in order to preserve the data tracked using earlier versions, and make it available to new implementers in a consistent manner.

 ######Details

 ######Conversion of Statements created based on version 0.9

-A 1.0.0 system converting a Statement created in 0.9 MUST follow the steps below:
+A 1.0.0 Client converting a Statement created in 0.9 MUST follow the steps below:

 * If the Statement has been voided or uses Verbs, Activity types, or properties not included in the 0.9 specification, do not convert it.